atomix/atomix.github.io/user-manual/io-serialization.md

 ## Storage

-The [Storage][Storage] API provides an interface to a low-level ordered and index self-cleaning log designed for use in the [Raft consensus algorithm](#raft-consensus-algorithm).
+The [Storage][Storage] API provides an interface to a low-level ordered and index self-cleaning log designed for use in the [Raft consensus algorithm][raft-framework].
 Each server in a Copycat cluster writes state changes to disk via the [Log][Log].
 Logs are built on top of Copycat's [Buffer](#buffers) abstraction, so the backing store can easily be switched between memory and disk.

-When constructing a `RaftServer` or `CopycatReplica`, users must provide the server with a `Storage` instance which controls the underlying `Log`. `Storage` objects are built via the storage [Builder](#builders):
+When constructing a `RaftServer` or `CopycatReplica`, users must provide the server with a `Storage` instance which controls the underlying `Log`. `Storage` objects are built via the storage [Builder][builders]:

 ```java
 Storage storage = Storage.builder()